fedora-modularity/meta-test-family/README.md

 ```

  * __Using Makefile__
-  * `make intall` - installs packages to python site-packages and to /usr/share/moduleframework
+  * `make install` - installs packages to python site-packages and to /usr/share/moduleframework
   * `make check` -  run tests

 ## Dependencies